History of Peru (1956–1968): Military Junta (1962–1963)

 On July 17, 1962, two weeks after the change of command, a collegiate government was formed made up of the president of the Joint Command and the general commanders of the Armed Forces: Ricardo Pérez Godoy and Nicolás Lindley López, Lieutenant General FAP Pedro Vargas Prada, and Vice Admiral Juan Francisco Torres Matos.
-The bases of the agrarian reform law were given, making it clear that it was underway to increase agricultural production and develop Peru, avoiding social explosions that were already occurring in farms in the interior of the country encouraged by the Cuban revolution-type ideology, without thinking about the need for financing and future bankruptcy without training that could occur.
-Therefore, the reform was intended to train and increase productivity with its distribution under optimal conditions and not just a simple expropriation without retribution.
-It was not a slogan of "social demand" or revolutionary and everyone understood it as a democratisation of the land, but it was not carried out due to the lack of financing for the corresponding training.

 Before the year the junta replaced General Pérez Godoy with General Lindley.
 It was also characterised by immediately calling elections, for being the first case of an institutional government of the Armed Forces.
 Prado was transported to the Callao naval arsenal and embarked on the BAP Callao, anchored on San Lorenzo Island, in which he was kidnapped until the end of his term, on July 28.
 On August 1, he voluntarily left the country and settled in Paris.

+A number of progressive reforms were carried out during his tenure, including a minimum wage law, stiff tax evasion penalties, and the establishment of a government housing bank to deal with workers’’ housing, problems of squatter settlements, and slum clearance.